,

 Golden milk is more than tasty.
 Consuming turmeric supports digestion, immune function, and liver function.
 It may even offer protection from some types of cancer.
 Turmeric’s anti-inflammatory properties make it popular for joint pain.
 It’s also been shown to protect heart and cardiovascular system health.

 This tea maximizes the natural antioxidant power of turmeric because it’s served hot.
-We’re also combining it with other beneficial spices and a little bit of fat for better absorption.
+We’re also combining it with other beneficial spices and a little fat and pepper for better absorption.

 There are several variations on how to make turmeric tea (given below).
 But here’s what you need to get the full benefits of turmeric.
 Heat, the turmeric itself, add fat for absorption, and black pepper to activate the turmeric.

-Start with this base, and adjust spices and sweeteners to your satisfaction!
+Start with this base, and adjust the spices and sweeteners to your preference!

 Which Milk to Use

-Traditionally turmeric tea is made with hot cow milk.
-If your family is able to tolerate it, grass-fed whole milk adds a nice creamy flavor.
+Traditionally turmeric milk is made with hot cow milk.
+If your family is able to tolerate it, grass-fed, raw milk adds a nice creamy flavor.
 Non-dairy milk options include almond milk, cashew milk, pecan, and oat milk.
-Coconut milk (not the canned kind, but this recipe) is another option that adds some healthy fats.
-Some people use plant-based soy milk, but it’s not something I personally use or recommend.
+Coconut milk (not the canned kind, but this recipe) is another dairy-free option that adds some healthy fats.
+Some people use plant-based soy milk, but it’s not something I use or recommend.

-It won’t be as creamy, but you can even make this recipe with plain water instead of any milk at all.
+It won’t be as creamy, but you can even make this recipe with plain water instead of any milk.
 Bone broth is another great option for the base and you can omit the sweetener if you use broth.
-If you don’t use milk or broth, consider adding a tiny amount of some kind of fat (like butter or coconut oil) as it increases absorption.
+Broth obviously yields a more earthy, savory flavor.
+If you don’t use milk or broth, consider adding a small amount of fat (like ghee or coconut oil) as it increases absorption.

 Feeling really brave?
 Try using camel milk instead!